Songonge/Power-BI-Projects/Spotify Songs Analysis 2023/Spotify_Songs_Analysis.md

 ### Data Analysis and Dashboard Development
 1. I created several charts such as
-   * Bar charts to show artists and tracks by the number of streams and artists by tracks
+   * Bar charts to show artists and tracks by the number of streams, and artists by tracks
    * A Line chart to show charts from various music platforms by track name
    * A donut chart to show the number of tracks by mode
-   * A column chart to show the number of streams by released month
+   * A column chart to show the number of streams by release month
    * A Stacked Bar chart to show the top 10 track names by categories.
 2. Designed a dashboard in Power BI to provide an overview of content.
 3. Included key metrics and charts to monitor top songs, top tracks, number of streams, and Number of tracks.